quasarframework/quasar-ui-qcalendar/packages/app-extension/README.md

 ## Everything you need for a complete Calendar solution.

 QCalendar is a [Quasar](https://quasar.dev) component.
-It is a powerful calendar that plugs right into your Quasar application and allows for viewing of **day** (1-7 days for a week), **monthly**, **scheduler** and **agenda** views.
+It is a powerful calendar that plugs right into your Quasar application and allows for viewing of **day** (1-7 days for a week), **monthly**, **scheduler**, **agenda**, **resource** and **task** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

-# QCalendar v4.x
+# QCalendar v5.0.0 beta

-Welcome to the QCalendar v4.x release
+Welcome to the QCalendar v5.0.0 beta release.

-### QCalendar is now converted to use Vue v3
+### QCalendar App Extension is now Vite-only

-With this update comes a lot of changes, with over 90% of QCalendar being rewritten.
-Please read below to understand these changes and how they will affect you for upgrading.
+QCalendar v5 prepares the app extension for Quasar CLI Vite 3.
+The app extension requires `@quasar/app-vite` v3 beta and no longer supports webpack-based Quasar apps.
+If your application is still using `@quasar/app-webpack`, migrate the application to Quasar CLI Vite before installing QCalendar v5.

 # Documentation

-Go to Netlify which is hosting QCalendar v4.0.0 docs https://qcalendar.netlify.app/.
+Go to Netlify which is hosting the QCalendar docs https://qcalendar.netlify.app/.

 ---